Cheats121/enterprise-security-monitoring-lab/configs/wazuh/README.md

 Collects Microsoft Defender operational events so malware detections can be forwarded to Wazuh.

-> Sensitive values such as API keys and internal addresses have been
+## Security Note

-> removed or replaced with placeholders.
+Sensitive information such as credentials and API keys has been removed or sanitized before publishing.